PaulKinlan/paul.kinlan.me/content/2005-08-04-important-information-for-web-publishers-abou.markdown

 ---
+date: 2005-08-04
+published: true
 slug: important-information-for-web-publishers-abou
-date: 2005-08-04
+summary: IE7 Beta 1 now has a feed auto-discovery feature, but it's a bit picky.
+It only recognizes RSS feeds (no Atom yet) and requires a specific HTML snippet with the correct `rel`, `type`, and `title` attributes.
+Direct feed links won't trigger the notification, and using `text/xml` instead of `application/rss+xml` won't work either.
+I've updated my blog to comply, but the feed, converted by 2RSS.com and containing ads, still isn't displaying correctly in IE7.
+tags:
+- IE7
+- RSS
+- Feeds
+- Atom
+- Web Publishing
+- Auto-Discovery
+- 2RSS
+- Microsoft
 title: Important Information for web publishers about IE7 feed detection
-published: true

 ---
 Just the other day, after I have been posting about how IE7 automatically detects feeds I have found a link (<a href="http://blogs.msdn.com/rssteam/archive/2005/08/03/446904.aspx">http://blogs.msdn.com/rssteam/archive/2005/08/03/446904.aspx</a>) by the Longhorn RSS team at Microsoft which details some information about how IE7 detects feeds on a page.<p />Currently, beta 1 only supports RSS.
 Atom support is expected in later Beta's.
 For IE7 to detect a feed on your page the page must contain the a snippet of HTML similar to:<p />&lt;link rel="alternate" type="application/rss+xml" title="your feed title here" href="http://www.company.com/feedurl.rss"&gt;<p />This will enable IE7 to auto discover the feed for the page.
 What IE7 will not do is to automatically show feeds that are linked to directly on a page.
 Furthermore, if the if the "type" attribute on the "Link" tag is "text/xml" (like it used to be on my page) IE7 Beta1 will not pick it up as a valid feed.
 I have no idea if this will be fixed in the next versions.<p />I would have liked it to display a notification of other feed links on a page, so that I can quickly subscribe to these.
 On my blog, related topics are given to the user via a link to an HTML page or via a link to a RSS feed.
 I would have liked it if some of these would be visible to the user via the feed notification button.<p />I have adjusted my blog to now indicate that it has a feed (thanks to the RSS teams blog article), however it still doesn't render in IE7 properly.<p />One thing to note about the RSS feed is that it is converted by 2RSS.com on the fly, so it will also include adverts in.
 Sorry about that.<p />